-Molecular Biology Enzymes and Reagents
+Molecular Biology Enzymes

 Promega offers a variety of cloning enzymes including DNA and RNA ligases and polymerases.
 T7, T3, and SP6 RNA Polymerases are popular choices for in vitro transcription, as they are highly specific for their respective promoters, and produce high-quality transcripts that can later be used as templates for in vitro translation.